-From five factions to a majority mandate.1) Violet loses; so backup choices get those votes.2) Amarilla loses; backup choices get those votes.
+From five factions to a majority mandate.
+1) Violet loses; so backup choices get those votes.
+2) Amarilla loses; backup choices get those votes.

 This chief executive starts in a big band of voters on the biggest side, then builds a majority.
-This helps her work with reps on the biggest side of a typical council.
+She is a strong and widely-popular advocate for their point of view.

-For 11 years, Papua New Guinea used IRV, then plurality rule for 27 years but ethnic violence increased. → They changed back to IRV and the violence decreased.6
+For 11 years, Papua New Guinea used IRV, then plurality rule for 27 years but ethnic violence increased.
+They changed back to IRV and the violence decreased.

 Irish and Australian voters have used it for decades.
 They call it the Alternative Vote or Preferential Vote.
 Americans often call it Ranked Choice Voting, RCV.
-The inside cover lists some groups using it in the USA.7 Some find it helps women achieve parity in politics.8
+The inside cover lists some groups using it in the USA.
+Some find it helps women achieve parity in politics.